Security-Enhanced Linux: Adoption

 SELinux has been implemented in Android since version 4.3.

 Among free community-supported Linux distributions, Fedora was one of the earliest adopters, including support for it by default since Fedora Core 2.
 Other distributions include support for it such as Debian as of version 9 Stretch release and Ubuntu as of 8.04 Hardy Heron.
 As of version 11.1, openSUSE contains SELinux "basic enablement".
-SUSE Linux Enterprise 11 features SELinux as a "technology preview".
+SUSE Linux Enterprise (SLE) 11 features SELinux as a "technology preview".

-SELinux is popular in systems based on linux containers, such as CoreOS Container Linux and rkt.
+SELinux is popular in systems based on Linux containers, such as CoreOS Container Linux and rkt.
 It is useful as an additional security control to help further enforce isolation between deployed containers and their host.

 SELinux is available since 2005 as part of Red Hat Enterprise Linux (RHEL) version 4 and all future releases.
-This presence is also reflected in corresponding versions of CentOS and Scientific Linux.
+This presence is also reflected in corresponding versions of derived systems such as CentOS, Scientific Linux, AlmaLinux and Rocky Linux.
 The supported policy in RHEL4 is targeted policy which aims for maximum ease of use and thus is not as restrictive as it might be.
 Future versions of RHEL are planned to have more targets in the targeted policy which will mean more restrictive policies.
+RHEL version 5 introduced multilevel security (MLS) policy for servers only.
+Fedora Linux 10 introduced a minimum policy, designed for certain platforms such as low-memory devices and virtual machines.

+openSUSE Tumbleweed transitioned from AppArmor to SELinux for new installation since 11 February 2025, upcoming SLE/openSUSE Leap 16 will be shipped with SELinux by default as well. openSUSE/SLE adopted RHEL/Fedora policies for its SELinux implementation although with some differences.
+AppArmor is retained for existing Tumbleweed and SLE/openSUSE Leap 15.x installation (users can manually migrate their existing installation to SELinux).
+AppArmor is also available as install-time selection for users who prefer it.

-Use scenarios
+Use case scenarios

 SELinux can potentially control which activities a system allows each user, process, and daemon, with very precise specifications.
 It is used to confine daemons such as database engines or web servers that have clearly defined data access and activity rights.
 This limits potential harm from a confined daemon that becomes compromised.